sherax-ahmad/sherax-ahmad/README.md

 MPhil researcher at the National Centre for Bioinformatics, QAU, with a dual focus on **transcriptomics/multi-omics** and **computational neuroscience**.
 I build ML-driven tools for NGS data, study tumor heterogeneity at single-cell resolution, and model dynamic functional connectivity in EEG to understand cognitive load and brain aging.

-Founder of **Algomics** — an open platform for bioinformatics education and tool development.
+Founder of **Algomics** - Turning data into 1% better healthcare outcomes.

 ---